Asciminib (Scemblix®)

 How to Take Asciminib

 This medication comes in a tablet form to be taken by mouth on an empty stomach.
 You should not eat 2 hours before and 2 hours after taking the medication.
-They should be swallowed whole.
+The tablet should be swallowed whole.
 Do not break, crush, or chew the tablets.
-This medication may be taken once or twice a day, depending on your situation.
-If you take it once a day and your dose is missed by more than about 12 hours, skip the dose and take your next dose as scheduled.
-If you take it twice a day and your dose is missed by more than about 6 hours, skip the dose and take your next dose as scheduled.
+This medication may be taken once or twice a day, depending on your dose.
+If you take it once a day and your dose is missed by more than about 12 hours, skip that dose and take your next dose as scheduled.
+If you take it twice a day and your dose is missed by more than about 6 hours, skip that dose and take your next dose as scheduled.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.